 Under the terms of the agreement, we received an upfront payment from ALJ.
 We will be primarily responsible for the development and manufacturing of EDP1815 worldwide, whilst ALJ will be primarily responsible for development, regulatory submissions and commercialization activities in the agreed-upon regions.
 ALJ and we will participate in a 50:50 profit share arrangement.
-See Note 3 of the notes to our unaudited condensed consolidated condensed financial statements in this Quarterly Report on Form 10-Q for additional information regarding the commercialization and license agreement with ALJ.
+See the notes, including Note 3 - Summary of Significant Accounting Policies, to our unaudited condensed consolidated financial statements in this Quarterly Report on Form 10-Q for additional information regarding the commercialization and license agreement with ALJ.